ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 	//VIRARBO DD DSN=VIRTEL.TEST.ARBO,DISP=SHR
 	//SYSIN DD DSN=&SYSUID..VIRCONF.SYSIN,DISP=SHR

-*Figure 7.2 VIRCONF JCL in MVS to define and upload a new VIRARBO file*
+*Figure 7.2 VIRCONF JCL in z/OS to define and upload a new VIRARBO file*

-When VIRCONF is executed with PARM=LOAD, control cards are read from SYSIPT (VSE) or SYSIN (MVS) and are loaded into the VIRARBO file.
+When VIRCONF is executed with PARM=LOAD, control cards are read from SYSIPT (z/VSE) or SYSIN (z/OS) and are loaded into the VIRARBO file.

 7.2.2.
 Updating a VIRARBO file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^